chef/automate/components/docs-chef-io/content/automate/restore.md

          # """
     ```

+1. To restore a backup to a machine with less memory than the original system, adjust for the appropriate lower memory settings by adding the following to the configuration file:

+    ```toml
+    [elasticsearch.v1.sys.runtime]
+      heapsize = 4096m
+    ```

 ## Restore From a Filesystem Backup

 Meet the required [prerequisites]({{< ref "restore.md#prerequisites" >}}) before beginning your restore process.